HomeArticlesComparisonJSON vs YAML vs XML

 Cross-language support Universal Universal Universal

 The spec (RFC 8259) is intentionally tight.
 No comments means no risk of parsing directives being embedded in data.
 No trailing commas means no ambiguity at the end of arrays or objects.
-String-only keys means the key space is unambiguous.
-These restrictions are why JSON parsers are so fast and so reliable across implementations.
+String-only keys keep the key space unambiguous.
+These restrictions are why JSON parsers run so fast and stay so reliable across implementations.

-The compactness of JSON makes it well suited to high-volume API traffic.
-A JSON payload for a typical REST resource is 40–70% smaller than the equivalent XML, reducing bandwidth costs and parse time on constrained mobile clients.
+That compactness makes JSON well suited to high-volume API traffic.
+A JSON payload for a typical REST resource runs 40 to 70% smaller than the equivalent XML, cutting bandwidth costs and parse time on constrained mobile clients.
 Validate your JSON before shipping with the JSON Validator, and minify production payloads with JSON Minifier to strip whitespace.

 Limitations.
 No comment support makes pure JSON a poor choice for configuration files that humans edit and annotate.
-Lack of anchors or references means large JSON config files have unavoidable repetition.
-The JSON5 superset (used by Babel and some linters) adds comments and trailing commas, but it is not an IETF standard and has limited parser support outside JavaScript.
+The lack of anchors or references means large JSON config files carry unavoidable repetition.
+The JSON5 superset, used by Babel and some linters, adds comments and trailing commas, but it isn't an IETF standard and has limited parser support outside JavaScript.

 Best suited for: REST API request/response bodies; NoSQL document storage (MongoDB stores BSON, a JSON superset); browser local storage; mobile app data exchange; JSON:API and GraphQL response formats.

 YAML was designed from the start for human authorship.
-The whitespace-delimited syntax eliminates the punctuation noise of JSON — no braces, no quotes around string values, no commas between items.
-The same data that takes 12 lines in JSON can often be expressed in 7 lines of YAML while being more readable.
+The whitespace-delimited syntax cuts out the punctuation noise of JSON, no braces, no quotes around string values, no commas between items.
+The same data that takes 12 lines in JSON can often be expressed in 7 lines of YAML while reading more clearly.

 # Example: database config (not valid in JSON)